Leadership’s Evolving Role in a Hyperconnected World

 We’ve evolved from an industrial to a knowledge-based, and now a human economy.
 In the industrial economy, we focused on efficiency, productivity, and quality.
 In the human economy, we need a higher level of behavior, and that comes with character.
 Character can’t be bought, and it’s difficult for adults to relearn.
 Have you ever tried to coach someone into having more grit?

 The human economy demands what character brings to the table.
 It’s about bringing judgment, life experiences, and skills to navigate complex situations to work.
 In the human economy, managers don’t figure everything out for employees; instead, employees are expected to bring complex reasoning skills to the table.

 Inspired Leadership Elevates Behavior

-We’ve seen situations where a company’s culture and trust is mired in a public scandal.
-Volkswagon had an emissions scandal, and Wells Fargo created fake accounts.
+We’ve seen situations where a company’s culture and trust are mired in a public scandal.
+Volkswagen had an emissions scandal, and Wells Fargo created fake accounts.
 We need inspired, trustworthy leadership to elevate behavior.
-Companies and governments struggle to create principles, missions, and value statements that allow everyone to be trustworthy decision makers.
-Those that figure it out and disrupt the status quo are ahead.
+Companies and governments struggle to create principles, missions, and value statements that allow everyone to be trustworthy decision-makers.
+Those who figure it out and disrupt the status quo are ahead.

 Consider the recent school shooting in Parkland, Florida.
 Everyone may not agree on gun control, but everyone can agree that schools should be safe places.
-Politicians offered their thoughts and prayers but literally ignored the smoking gun.
-But for the first time ever, students rose up to demand gun legislation.
+Politicians offered their thoughts and prayers but ignored the smoking gun.
+But for the first time, students rose to demand gun legislation.
 Teenagers are filling a void in a position that politicians are reluctant to make.